AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_global_vpc_tagging_settings.md

 # aviatrix_global_vpc_tagging_settings

+The **aviatrix_global_vpc_tagging_settings** resource manages how to tag newly found instances for global VPC.

-!> **WARNING:** The default service state is "semi_automatic".
+-> **NOTE:** The default service state is "semi_automatic".
 Therefore, after the resource is destroyed, the service state will be reset to "semi_automatic".

-The **aviatrix_global_vpc_tagging_settings** resource manages how to tag newly found instances for global VPC.

 ## Example Usage